I got a little lost, debugging KiCad!

-This is a bit of a departure from the usual content here!
-I spent a bit more time than I should have piecing all of this together, so i’m collecting all of the knowledge that I needed to solve it.
+This is a bit of a departure from the usual content here.
+I spent more time than I should have piecing all of this together, so i’m collecting all of the knowledge that I needed to solve it.

 If you’re reading this several years down the line, there are probably better ways of reporting bugs.
 As of this post (May 2018), Fedora 28 is the latest.